-Unlike royalty rates for physical sales, digital downloads, and ringtones, the royalties set for interactive streaming are fairly complex.
+Unlike royalty rates for physical sales, digital downloads, and ringtones, the royalties set for interactive on-demand streaming are fairly complex.
 Mechanical royalty rates for interactive streaming are based on a number of factors and formulas.
 The applicable service’s revenue, money paid to the sound recording owners, the number of subscribers, and performance royalties are just some of the factors taken into consideration when determining streaming rates.
 Therefore, unlike the mechanical royalties paid for physical sales and digital downloads, there is not a set rate.

 Proposed Mechanical Licensing Changes (MMA)

 As of July 2018, all government laws and regulations surrounding mechanical licensing are written in Section 115 of the Copyright Act.
 This section’s contents are over a century old, predating digital listening services by a long shot.
 However, a proposed bill called the Music Modernization Act attempts to modify and update music licensing processes, including Section 115.
 As of this writing, the following changes regarding mechanical licensing have been proposed: